ayutaz/koeiromap-index/README.md

 # Koeiromap index

-Support software to find any voice in KoeiroMap
+Support software to find any voice in Koeiromap

 # Demo